LimeDrive/stream-fusion/docs/en/Catalogs/docker_install.md

 # Installing Stremio Catalog Providers with Docker Compose

-This documentation will guide you through the process of installing the Stremio Catalog Providers plugin using Docker Compose.
+This documentation will guide you through the process of installing the Stremio Catalog Providers addon using Docker Compose.

 ## Prerequisites